arcapos/luapgsql/luapgsql.md

 that the option to force failure does not work when using pre-3.0-protocol connections.)

-The result is 1 if the termination data was sent, zero if it was not sent because the attempt would block (this case is only possible if the connection is in nonblocking mode), or -1 if an error occurred.
-(Use PQerrorMessage to retrieve details if the return value is -1.
+The result is true if the termination data was sent, false if it was not sent because the attempt would block (this case is only possible if the connection is in nonblocking mode), or nil if an error occurred.
+(Use PQerrorMessage to retrieve details if the return value is nil.
 If the value is zero, wait for write-ready and try again.)

 After successfully calling putCopyEnd, call getResult to obtain the